explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-zoomed.png)
 {: refdef}

-In programming we solve small problems by writing functions, which are expressions that get you from `a` to `b`.
+In programming we solve small problems by writing functions, expressions that get you from `a` to `b`.

 Finally, we zoom out again to combine the solutions.